 - AI-risk deniers attempting to support their argument, by making errors or encountering problems that undermine it;

-- Unethical AI safety researchers seeking to justify their funding and secure their jobs by purposefully developing problematic AI (Yampolskiy, 2016).
+- Unethical AI safety researchers seeking to justify their funding and secure their jobs by purposefully developing problematic AI.

 It is difficult to imagine at first what kind of damage a wrongly designed Superintelligence can do.
 The most dangerous period for Humanity, which will last for about one generation, has already started.
-If we somehow survive, by managing the damage that will be occurring form time to time, and maintain our control over Superintelligence, it will be Superintelligence itself that will help us to minimize other risks.
+I call it the period of Immature Superintelligence.
+If we somehow survive this period, by managing the damage that will be occurring from time to time, and maintain our control over Superintelligence, it will be Superintelligence itself that will help us to minimize other risks.

 Viruses are only one aspect of the damage that even basic IT can do.
 There have been many other IT-generated non-virus related damages.
 More recently, we are seeing the first occurrences of the damage done by the so-called narrowly focused AI systems.
 These are AI agents that excel in only one or two domains.
 The damage done by today’s AI systems included market crashes, accidents caused by self-driving cars, intelligent trading software, or personal digital assistants such as Amazon Echo or Google Home.